Build a 12 input pulse counter - multiple input pulse counting

 Bench Testing - Pulse Generator

-With the pulse counter build you may want to test that all 12 inputs are working correctly, Glyn Hudson has written a good sketch and documentation to do this here: Bench testing with a 12 output pulse generator
+With the pulse counter build, you may want to test all 12 inputs for proper operation.
+Glyn Hudson has written documentation and a sketch to do that: Bench testing with a 12 output pulse generator